South west olive harvest

 Help turn unwanted olives into delicious oil.

-We need your help to bring along olives from your trees, tell us about trees that aren’t being picked and help on Saturday 31 May and Sunday 1 June to pick the olives for processing.
+We need your help to bring along olives from your trees, tell us about trees that aren’t being picked and help to pick the olives for processing on the last weekend in May.

 What’s the plan?

-• Register and bring freshly harvested olives to the Warrnambool Community Garden between 10-12pm on Saturday 31 May.
+• Register and bring freshly harvested olives to the Warrnambool Community Garden, Koroit Community Garden or Port Fairy Community House.

-• Tell us about your olive tree or one in your neighbourhood and our crew can try to pick it to transform the olives into oil.
+• Tell us about your olive tree or one in your neighbourhood and we’ll reach out to see if they want to transform the olives into oil.

-• Olives will head to Grampians Olives Co. on 2 June to be pressed.
+• Olives will head to Grampians Olives Co. to be pressed.

-• We’ll pick up the oil and distribute the deliciousness.
+• We’ll collect the oil and distribute the deliciousness.

 Register for olive drop-off